 The fossil, which dates back to the Mesozoic Era (250-65 million years ago), is a chick from a group of prehistoric birds called, Enantiornithes.
 Made up of a nearly complete skeleton, the specimen is amongst the smallest known Mesozoic avian fossils ever discovered.

 It measures less than five centimeters – smaller than the little finger on an average human hand – and would have weighed just three ounces when it was alive.

 What makes this fossil so important and unique is the fact it died not long after its birth.
 This is a critical stage in a bird’s skeletal formation.
 That means this bird’s extremely short life has given researchers a rare chance to analyze the species’ bone structure and development.

 Studying and analyzing ossification – the process of bone development – can explain a lot about a young bird’s life the researchers say.
 It can help them understand everything from whether it could fly or if it needed to stay with its parents after hatching or could survive on its own.

-The lead author of the study, Dr Fabien Knoll, from The University of Manchester’s Interdisciplinary Centre for Ancient Life (ICAL), School of Earth and Environmental Sciences, explains: “The evolutionary diversification of birds has resulted in a wide range of hatchling developmental strategies and important differences in their growth rates.
+The lead author of the study, Dr. Fabien Knoll, from The University of Manchester’s Interdisciplinary Center for Ancient Life (ICAL), School of Earth and Environmental Sciences, explains: “The evolutionary diversification of birds has resulted in a wide range of hatchling developmental strategies and important differences in their growth rates.
 By analyzing bone development we can look at a whole host of evolutionary traits.”

 With the fossil being so small the team used synchrotron radiation to picture the tiny specimen at a ‘submicron’ level, observing the bones’ microstructures in extreme detail.